THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We’ve been using making sailing videos for almost 3 and a half years now, and we’ve had a lot of video and photo equipment come and go.
+We’ve been using making sailing videos since 2014, and have surpassed 15K subscribers.
+We’ve had a lot of video and photo equipment come and go.
 Here’s what we are using currently.

 Out Chasing Stars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com